gxf1212/notes/techniques/README.md

+# Techniques

-This is MD simulation study page.
+This is techniques simulation study page.
 Click on the sidebar to select a theme and start reading!

 The content is continuously being updated.